Root-Cause problem solving applies to more than just process and machines!

 The next step is to consider some of the dynamics at play within the boundary, once we do find it in ourselves to step outside and look in.

-Philosophical beliefs, purpose and related goals ... which lead to attitudes and verbalised-thoughts, which lead to Strategy and a connection to a 'Vision' (Thinking / Imagination / Beliefs are all a mental construct at this point).
+This cultural boundary, is held in tension by philosophical, economical, political, legal, social, business and religious beliefs, and the multiple purposes and related goals which evolve from this history ... which all combine in minds to lead to attitudes and verbalised-thoughts, which lead to Strategy and a connection to a 'Vision' (Thinking / Imagination / Beliefs are of course, all a mental construct ... a wiring and firing pattern formed within this world).
 These combine to inform leadership behaviours / reactions to feedback from others and the environment, which affect change efforts and culture in greater ways than we measure.

 Here we can consider the 'Focus' that evolves from such philosophical beliefs and 'Values' ... an organisations focus will be determined by what it's leaders are imprinted to believe 'Good' looks like.
 If that's the corporate 'wealth creation' playbook, of layoff's, hires, Stock, M&A, Spinoff's, new products / markets, Supply chain developments (squeezing cost), sales, Tech / Op's developments etc., then there will be less if any focus on the organisations learning capability, psychological alignment, co-ordination, engagement, or the beliefs which underpin the application of technical skills.